alexliap/car_market_app/README.md

 For the recommendation feature we used the unsupervised clustering algorithm [HDBSCAN](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.HDBSCAN.html), which can also handle missing data.

 ## Technical Details

+More info about the project can be found in the [Technical Report](https://github.com/alexliap/car_market_app/blob/master/technical_report.pdf).